Connect with us

 The Nairobi-Malaba railway project is subdivided into three segments: Nairobi-Naivasha SGR, Naivasha-Kisumu SGR, and Kisumu-Malaba SGR.

 The first phase of the project, Mombasa-Nairobi Standard Gauge Railway, is already complete and operational.
-Built at a cost of Sh327 billion, the Mombasa-Nairobi SGR is considered Kenya’s biggest infrastructure project since independence.
+Built at Sh327 billion, the Mombasa-Nairobi SGR is considered Kenya’s biggest infrastructure project since independence.

-Construction of the 609-km line started in October 2013, and was completed early 2017.
+Construction of the 609 km line started in October 2013 and was completed in early 2017.
 The project was undertaken by China Road and Bridge Corporation, which hired about 25,000 Kenyans.

 The SGR project was 90 per cent funded by China Exim Bank, with the Kenyan government contributing the remaining 10 per cent.

-READ: Negative effects of SGR on the Kenyan economy
+RELATED: Negative Effects of SGR on the Kenyan Economy

 The facility has shortened the passenger travel time from Mombasa to Nairobi from more than ten hours to about five hours.
 The first fare-paying commuters boarded the “Madaraka Express” on June 1, 2017, the 54th Madaraka Day.
 Commercial freight services began on January 1, 2018.